-The Community enters into promissory notes recorded as entrance fee receivables on the consolidated statement of financial position, with certain new residents who sign resident contracts.
+The Community enters into promissory notes recorded as entrance fee receivables on the consolidated statements of financial position, with certain new residents who sign resident contracts.
 Interest accrues at 4% per annum.
-Principal plus accrued interest is receivable by the Community in one installment when certain conditions are met.
+Principal plus accrued interest is receivable by the Community in one installment when certain conditions are met or interest charges may be collected monthly.
 The Community believes these notes are fully collectible.
-Therefore, there is no allowance for uncollectible amounts at December 31, 2014.
+Therefore, there is no allowance for uncollectible amounts at December 31, 2015 and 2014.